Van-Rheenen-Lab/duct_visualisation/README.md

 # Simulation & Visualisation tools
-The rest of the software has been built specificially to visualise the neccesary aspects of the data for the publication, and as such, is in a less flexible state.
+The rest of the software has been built specificially to visualise the neccesary aspects of our own imaging data, and as such, is in a less flexible state.
 Work will be done to increase the wider usability of this code.

 ![2](https://github.com/user-attachments/assets/71a404ab-4edc-429c-b3e6-557c5e319112)
 ![3](https://github.com/user-attachments/assets/e8507a29-7120-40aa-bf59-1a6801ddfbcc)